Superman and World War II

 Jerry Siegel was drafted in the U.S. Army and enlisted on June 28, 1943.
 Siegel was sworn in during an induction ceremony at the "Festival of Freedom" on July 4.
 Over 80,000 people attended the celebration in the Cleveland Municipal Stadium.
 Jerry later revealed, "While I was in the Army, practically all of the Superman stories were ghosted."

-Private Siegel reported to the 39th Special Service Company for Basic Training at Fort George G. Meade, Maryland.
-Jerry provided a guest article and Superman strip for The Fort Meade Post on August 13, 1943.
-Jerry wrote that the "real Supermen" were the members of the Armed Services.
-An unauthorized Superman appeared in a comic strip collaboration with artist Ben Bryan called "Super Sam."
+In August 1943, Private Siegel reported to the 39th Special Service Company for Basic Training at Fort George G. Meade, Maryland.
+Jerry and Joe provided a Superman strip for The Fort Meade Post on August 13, 1943.
+In a guest article, Jerry wrote that the "real Supermen" were the members of the Armed Services.
 The September 10, 1943, issue of Yank, the Army Weekly quotes Jerry on Superman: "he'll never join the army; he'll never help me."

 After Basic Training, PFC Siegel was stationed in Elkins, West Virginia, as part of the Detached Enlisted Men's List (DEML).
 In November 1943, Jerry was assigned a 1,500-word weekly column providing updates on Special Service activities for The Inter-Mountain newspaper.
 Jerry spent the fall and winter living in a five-man tent in the rugged hills of the West Virginia Maneuver Area (WVMA).
 On January 1, 1944, Jerry asked DC Comics co-founder Jack Liebowitz to send 131 Supermen of America membership kits for the company.
 The soldiers wanted to wear the membership buttons as insignia.